igogrek/bitbucket-slack-notifier/README.md

 ## How it works

 This is just an example service that turns PR Notifier plugin messages into slack messages.
-It recieves message from plugin on defined trigger and sends them yo your slack bot.
+It receives message from plugin on defined trigger and sends them yo your slack bot.

+### User channel mappings

-All of the messages go to private @ Slack channels and this just works in our case - because our Slack user id's are the same as AD account names -> e.g. slug from bitbucket plugin.
+All of the messages go to private @ Slack channels.
-If your config will not allow this kind of thing - you can add custom mapping via JS for the usernames or some other way to properly link user in bitbucket with Slack id.
+Previously this was just working out of the box with account names, because Slack had the possibility to change channel Id via UI.
+Now it's not possible and channel Id is usually first part of the email from invite.
+Like `john.doe@mail.com` will create the private Slack channel `@john.doe`.
+You'll need to add a mapping between BitBucket account and your slack channel to file `users.json`.
+This file will be used once the notification is being sent to find channel name of the author/reviewer/commenter.

 ## Usage